Smart Contract as a Safe and Secure Method of Conducting Transactions

-The most mainstream and well-known smart contract was The DAO, which launched with US$250 million in ICO in May 2016, and then was hacked.
-This attack affected the further destiny of the Ethereum network remaining trust and security behind Blockchain technology achievements.
-Subsequent events changed the conception of Ethereum and Blockchain in general.
-Let’s see how:
+The most mainstream and well-known smart contract was the DAO, which launched with US$250 million in ICO in May 2016, and then was hacked.
+This attack affected the further destiny of the Ethereum network remaining trust and security behind blockchain technology achievements.
+Subsequent events changed the conception of Ethereum and blockchain in general.
+Let’s see how on blockchain technology code examples:

 - On June 17, 2006, the attacker drained approximately 3.5M ETH (~$50M) from the DAO smart contract, collected in an ICO a month earlier.
 The DAO hack occurred after the token sale had already ended.